Provably Faster Gradient Descent via Long Steps: Straightforward Stepsize Patterns

 To analyze a given stepsize pattern, we first aim to understand its worst-case problem instance.
 We do so through the ``Performance-Estimation Problem'' (PEP) framework of~\cite{drori2012PerformanceOF}.
 Given a pattern $h$ and bounds on smoothness $L$, initial distance to optimal $D$, and initial objective gap $\delta$, the worst final objective gap able to be produced by one application of the stepsize pattern is given by

-The key insight of Drori and Teboulle~\cite{drori2012PerformanceOF} is that such infinite-dimensional problems can be relaxed to a finite-dimensional semidefinite program.
+{ Note this problem is infinite-dimensional as it optimizes over functions $f\colon \mathbb{R}^n\rightarrow \mathbb{R}$ and vectors $x_0,x_\star\in\mathbb{R}^n$ for some given problem dimension $n$.} The key insight of Drori and Teboulle~\cite{drori2012PerformanceOF} is that such infinite-dimensional problems can be relaxed to a finite-dimensional semidefinite program.
 Subsequently, Taylor et al.~\cite{taylor2017interpolation} showed this relaxation can be made an exact reformulation.
-We formalize and utilize these insights in Section~\ref{sec:certificate}.
+We formalize and utilize these insights in Section~\ref{sec:certificate}. { We note one particular nice property here: $p_{L,D}$ is concave. \begin{lemma} For any $L,D>0$, $p_{L,D}$ is concave. \end{lemma} \begin{proof} Consider any $\delta^{(1)}, \delta^{(2)}\in\mathbb{R}$ and $\lambda\in(0,1)$.
+Denote feasible solutions to the problem defining $p_{L,D}(\delta^{(i)})$ for each $i=1,2$ by $f^{(i)}, x^{(i)}_0,x^{(i)}_\star$.
+Note if no feasible solution exists for either of these problems, one vacuously has concavity as